Optima Lake: Disposition studies

+The Secretary of the Army is authorized to conduct Disposition Studies under the Flood Control Act of 1970 to review operations of completed projects when advisable due to changed physical, economic, or environmental conditions.
 Given Optima’s shortcomings, the Corps did an Appraisal Report in 1991 to explore modifying the project, recommending that a reconnaissance level study be conducted to evaluate possible alternatives.
 But, funding for the follow-up study was not provided.
-An Initial Appraisal Report was done in 2010, also recommending a reconnaissance level study.
-Ideas floated in that document included (but were not limited to) piping Guymon sewage plant-treated water to Optima (about 17 miles), transferring lands to other agencies, reselling the lands to the original landowners, or deauthorizing the project and demolishing all structures.
+Another Appraisal Report was done in 2010, also recommending a reconnaissance level study.
+Ideas floated in that Appraisal Report included (but were not limited to) piping Guymon sewage plant-treated water to Optima (about 17 miles), transferring lands to other agencies, reselling the lands to the original landowners, or deauthorizing the project and demolishing all structures.
 However, it was not until 2021 that funding was provided for a Disposition Study.
 As presented at an October 5, 2022 public meeting, the Disposition Study considered multiple alternatives, including (but not limited to): (a) No Action (the continuation of existing operations), (b) retaining just the dam structure as a dry flood control reservoir, (c) transferring operations to another federal or state agency to maintain a flood control project, or (d) deauthorizing the entire project and disposing of all real property.
-The study, subsequently put on pause, was reinitiated in early 2024, and the tentative conclusion in November 2024 was to select the No Action alternative, due to the project still meeting its Congressionally authorized purposes other than a water supply yield, and because of the costs which would be associated with disposal of the project and removal of the dam embankment.
+The resulting Report of Findings in April 2025 concluded that disposal of the facility was not advisable because operational features of Optima Lake were functioning as authorized for the purposes of flood risk management, recreation, and fish and wildlife.
+The report also noted difficulty in identifying any other entity willing to take responsibility for the project, as well as the high cost to deconstruct the project’s physical features.